boyum/markdown-it-image-size/README.md

 Type: `boolean`
 Default: `true`

-The `cache` option let's you disable caching of image dimensions.
+The `cache` option lets you disable caching of image dimensions.
 The cache is located in `node_modules/markdown-it-image-size/.cache`.
 Remove this directory to clear the cache.